XXY Is Not Klinefelter Syndrome (KS)

 Why XXY Is Not A Syndrome

 A syndrome is defined as a group of symptoms that together are characteristic of a disorder or disease.
-Yet, in the case of XXY chromosomes, even when the symptoms are not present – in double-standard fashion which defies the medical definition of syndrome – many doctors still call XXY chromosomes “Klinefelter syndrome.”
+Yet, in the case of XXY chromosomes, even when the symptoms are not present—in double-standard fashion which defies the medical definition of syndrome—many doctors still call XXY chromosomes “Klinefelter syndrome.”

 There are no universal XXY symptoms, and not necessarily any groups of symptoms.
 In fact, many XXY men have no symptoms.
 They are simply regular men.

-This distinction is important because people frequently and incorrectly associate various chromosomal anomalies, as though they were related.
+People frequently and incorrectly associate various chromosomal anomalies, as though they were related.
 The truth is, there is no more of a relation between different chromosomal anomalies than there is between XX and XY.
 Each iteration of human has its own characteristics and value it brings to the world.

 An Inhumane Double-Standard